The word “metaverse” has found itself in the vernacular of marketers and consumers around the world.

 “Entering the conversation” can mean a variety of things depending on the brand and its goals.
 Perhaps sponsoring events—like a virtual concert or gaming tournament—would excite fans of the brand.
 Or maybe the target audience is employees, and employers can build virtual offices for remote employees to work together.

-Need help navigating the metaverse?
+Need help navigating metaverse marketing or your brand’s digital identity?
 Let’s talk.